netzkolchose/django-computedfields/docs/examples.rst

         def comp(self):
             return some_calc(self.fieldA, self.fieldB)

-This can be achieve in a safe manner by placing a `self` rule in `depends`, listing local source fields on the right side as shown above.
+This can be achieve in a safe manner by placing a `self` rule in `depends`, listing local concrete fields on the right side, as shown above.

 .. admonition:: Background on `self` rule

-    At a first glance it seems weird, that you should declare dependencies on model local fields.
+    At a first glance it seems weird, that you should declare dependencies on other model local fields.
-    Well in previous versions it was not needed at all, but turned out as a major shortcoming of the old depends syntax leading to unresolvable ambiguity.
+    Well, in previous versions it was not needed at all, but turned out as a major shortcoming of the old `depends` syntax leading to unresolvable ambiguity.
 The new syntax and the need to put local fields in a `self` rule enables :mod:`django-computedfields` to properly derive the execution order of local computed fields (MRO) and to correctly expand on `update_fields` given to a partial save call.

-    `Warning:` Technically the `self` rule is not needed, if there are no other local computed fields depending on `comp` and you always do a full instance save.
-But this will break as soon as you or some third party package uses partial update with ``save(update_fields=[...])``.
-    Thus it is a good idea, to always provide a `self` rule right from the beginning.

 Local Computed Fields
 ^^^^^^^^^^^^^^^^^^^^^

-To depend on another local computed field, simply list it in the `self` rule as another local field:
+To depend on another local computed field, simply list it in the `self` rule as another local concrete field:

 .. code-block:: python